Pylons/pyramid/docs/narr/webob.rst

     ``response.body_file`` (a file-like object; writing to it appends to ``app_iter``).

-Everything else in the object derives from this underlying state.
+Everything else in the object typically derives from this underlying state.
-Here's the highlights:
+Here are some highlights:

 ``response.content_type``
     The content type *not* including the ``charset`` parameter.